Part Time Officer Elections

 Gain Valuable Experience: Build skills in leadership, advocacy, and project management.

-Connect with Peers: Work closely with other student leaders and the Student Union.
+Connect with Peers: Work closely with other student leaders and the Students' Union.

 Enhance Your CV: Stand out with experience in a leadership role that fits your schedule.